tanachoo/GCN/README.md

-# GCN analysis Program for convertion of link prediction score on ip/distmult/gcn
+# Link Prediciton analysis for convertion of prediction score on ip/distmult/gcn

 ## TEST